Skip to main content

 Integration testing

-A State Machine is just another layer of an Event Handler, the test configuration is same as for Event Handlers.
-You should add further tests to test your transition workflow logic works as anticipated.
+A State Machine is just another layer of an Event Handler, so the test configuration is the same as for Event Handlers.
+You should add further tests to test your transition workflow logic works as expected.

 StateMachine API